 Great programs introducing stories, fingerplays and songs to you and your child.
-Babytime is designed for babies up to 24 months and a parent or caregiver.
-Tales for Tots is designed for two and three year olds and a parent or caregiver.
+Family Storytime is designed for children up to 4 years old and a parent or caregiver.

 - are a half hour of fun, storytelling, rhyming, finger plays, song and sometimes dance,

 - are a chance to discover some new and old-time activities with your little one, to meet other parents, and bring new stimulation into your child's life.

 - are all about enjoying books, stories and rhymes, seeing pictures and experiencing playful interaction with you.